-It is so tempting.
-Your colleagues are hovered around the Keurig sharing the latest news about the new girl in accounting:
+Your colleagues hover around the Keurig, sharing the latest news about the new girl in accounting:

 “She was out partying so late last night.”

-“I bet she has a problem, like, with drinking or something.”
+“I bet she has a problem with drinking or something.”

 “Do you guys think this is why she got fired from her last job?”

-In fact, you overheard her having a fight with someone on her cell phone, so you can contribute something new, maybe even juicy.
+In fact, you overheard her fighting with someone on her cell phone, so you can contribute something new, maybe even juicy.

 Why You Should Never Gossip at Work